 Is construction simple enough for you?

-A pre-engineered building kit is like a giant erector set.
+A pre-engineered metal building kit is like a giant erector set.
 It will come with detailed construction plans.
 Every piece will be numbered and specified in the construction manual.
-For smaller buildings (under 3,000 sq ft), DIY is certainly an option for those with some construction experience.
+For smaller buildings (under 3,000 sq ft), such as our 30x40 metal building and 40x60 metal building kit packages, DIY is certainly an option for those with some construction experience.
 Larger buildings will typically require construction cranes, specialized equipment, and know-how, so those are best erected by an experienced erection crew.

 Will you really save money?